LINQ to Objects (C#)

 They can be ported to other data sources with little or no modification.

-In general, the more complex the operation you want to perform on the data, the more benefit you will realize by using LINQ instead of traditional iteration techniques.
+In general, the more complex the operation you want to perform on the data, the more benefit you'll realize by using LINQ instead of traditional iteration techniques.

 The purpose of this section is to demonstrate the LINQ approach with some select examples.
-It is not intended to be exhaustive.
+It's not intended to be exhaustive.

 In This Section